halayuba/laravel-jobsave/readme.md

 ### Roadmap
 1. Using Laravel Task Scheduling to update the status of a job (and the associated submitted Application) to `Closed` after 30 days from the submission date.
 2. Use image manipulation for oversized images.
-3. Use google map for pointing to Employer / Job locations.
+3. Use Google map to point to the Employer and Job locations.
-4. Add a new section for keeping records of profesional references.
+4. Add a new section for keeping records of professional references.
 5. CRUD for all of the Lookup Tables
 6. Create a forum for community support